Bulldozer Driver's Day: Plot

 The story shows the reality of the USSR of the 1970s and 1980s as seen by Pelevin.
-The satirical story is set in a fictional city-state.
+The satirical story is set in a fictional closed city.
 Soviet realities are taken to the point of absurdity: everyone is working on nuclear and chemical weapons, posters glorifying the three main ideologues of power hang everywhere, an allusion to Marx, Engels and Lenin.

 The main character is an American spy who forgot about it, constantly drinking with the rest of the men.
 But an atomic bomb went off at the plant and hit him in the kidneys, which made the hero not drink for two weeks and remembered that he had to run away.

 In the story, almost all of the dialogues of the main characters take place on Newspeak.
-However, it is worth noting that Orwell's Newspeak is based on the "destruction of words", on the truncation of meanings, while Pelevin, on the contrary, forms it in order to "increase the meanings".
+However, it is worth noting that Orwell's Newspeak is based on the "destruction of words", on the truncation of meanings, while Pelevin, on the contrary, forms it to "increase the meanings".
 His speech constructions do not destroy the original meaning of the word, on the contrary, they give it other, additional meanings.

 Thus the words, peace, labor, May, which were used in the Soviet Union as political slogans, are used in the story as components of a nonnormative vocabulary.
 Thus Plevin's deconstruction does not destroy the former meaning of the word, but gives it one new, additional meaning.

 The super-real, esoteric meaning is revealed in the story as if accidentally, being discovered unexpectedly, suddenly, being voiced, for example, by a voice from the loudspeaker (voice from the ether).

 The characters of the novel are both people with ordinary names and surnames and also the cogs of the big machine.
 The author tries in every way to show the duality of the world he is describing.

-For example, the characters in the story "The Bulldozer's Day" fall out of the circle of obedience and coercion due to rather anecdotal circumstances: as a result of a severe injury at the factory (the hydrogen bomb factory), he never takes alcohol, experiencing in this way a strange piety - as if he had lost his life.
+For example, the characters in the story "The Bulldozer's Day" fall out of the circle of obedience and coercion due to rather anecdotal circumstances: as a result of a severe injury at the factory (the hydrogen bomb factory), he never takes alcohol, experiencing in this way a strange piety – as if he had lost his life.
 In this painful state of mind.